NicolasPetton/Indium/sphinx-doc/setup.rst

    added automatically.

 :inspect-brk:
-   Whether Indium should break at the first statement (true by default).
+   Whether Indium should break at the first statement (false by default).

 :host: